 The Rekognition service allows you to create server side containers called Collections.
 Within these collections you can store faces, or more explicitly a vector of facial features, 1 vector with multiple facial attributes, per face.

 Welcome back.
-In this lecture we'll cover off the concept of face collections and associated storage-based APIs.
-The Rekognition service allows you to create service side containers called collections.
-Within these collections you can store faces or more explicitly, a vector of facial features, one vector with multiple facial attributes per face.
+In this lecture, we'll cover off the concept of face collections and associated storage-based APIs.
+The Rekognition service allows you to create server-side containers called collections.
+Within these collections, you can store faces or, more explicitly, a vector of facial features: one vector with multiple facial attributes per face.

 An example where you might use collections would be authenticating users by facial recognition.
 You would create and populate a collection with a scene of faces, one per person within your company.
 When each employee arrives at work, a capture of their face is taken and a search is done within the collection to find a match.
 Depending on outcome, match or not, the employee is allowed into the office or not.

 Creating a collection is easy.
 You simply call the CreateCollection API operation and provide a string as an identifier for the new collection.
 Additionally, you can also call the list collections and/or delete collection to manage the collections you have already created.
 You can set up multiple collections.
 Each collection is later referenced by the CollectionId assigned at time of creation.

 To add faces to the collection, you call the IndexFaces operation on an image containing faces.
 Each detected face within the image will result in the facial features and metadata being stored within a vector which then itself is added to the collection.

 When you call the IndexFaces operation, you pass in the CollectionId for the specific collection you want to add into.
 You can call the IndexFaces operation on multiple different image files with the same CollectionID.
 When doing so, make sure to specify a unique, external image ID value as this will help later on when performing searches on a collection and knowing what image a matching face was originally from.
 As expected, there are also list and delete operations—list faces and delete faces, respectively—that allow you to manage the faces within a particular collection.